Event industry

-Which are the best ticket sales websites for your event?
-While the answer might vary based on the type and specific details of your event, there are a few universal things you might need to ask yourself when choosing a ticketing partner:
+What are the best ticketing platforms for your event?
+The answer depends on your event type and needs, but there are a few universal questions worth asking when choosing a ticketing partner:

 • Ticketing Features: Does it support multiple ticket categories?
 Can you create registration forms?
 Can you collect donations?
-When you opt for an inflexible platform, you’re stuck with it!
+If you choose an inflexible platform, you may quickly outgrow it.

 • Languages: Does it speak the language of your buyers?
 Does it help you when you need to sell in multiple languages?

-• Payments: Does it allow your customers to pay with the payment methods they are used to?
-How about issuing invoices - is it easy?
+• Payments: Does it allow customers to pay with the methods they already use?
+And how easy is it to issue invoices?

 • Event types: Can you host an online or a hybrid event?
 Can you organise free events or events with reserved seating?

-• Pricing: How clear is their pricing?
+• Pricing: How clear is the pricing?
 Do you have to pay extra for payment processing?
-Is there additional fee for support?
+Is there an additional fee for support?

 Eventbrite